/track/v2/projects/{projectToken}

 Rate limit behavior

-When requests from a single IP address exceed the rate limit:
+When requests from a single IP address exceed the rate limit, the following happens:

 - Response: HTTP 429 Too Many Requests.

-- Data handling: Request data gets ignored and won't be saved to the platform.
+- Data handling: The request data is ignored and won't be saved to the platform.

 - Other traffic: Requests from different IP addresses continue processing normally.